lysine/mptoolkit/trunk/bin/release/readme.txt

 -------
 Checks to see how many instances of mprun are running by looking for .pid files in the same directory as the executable.
-If it is greater than or equal to number of cores * 2, then it will wait until one of the instances of mprun finishes, effectively pausing the execution flow of your batch file.
+If it is greater than or equal to number of logical cores, then it will wait until one of the instances of mprun finishes, effectively pausing the execution flow of your batch file.
 It calls mprun as a detached processto actually perform your command when it